CosmodiumCS/Introduction-to-Cryptography/module02/README.md

 Gdkkn, Vnqkc!
 ...
 ```
-we can see that our script tried 26 different keys, and the fifth one showed us the plaintext contents
+- we can see that our script tried 26 different keys, and the fifth one showed us the plaintext contents
+---
+Fun fact, ROT13 [ROTation 13] is a cipher the exact same as the caesar cipher, but the key is always 13

 ## 0.2.6 - Advanced Encryption Standard [AES or Rijndael]
 - a symmetric block cipher that encrypts/decrypts blocks of 128 bits using keys sized at 128, 192, or 256